Fall 2021 Admissions

 Biostatistics PhD program student Anubhav Nikunj Singh Sachan received a foundation award to support his tuition from the Mexican National Council for Science and Technology.
 Mr. Singh Sachan's Graduate Student Research focuses on neurodegenerative diseases.

-Brian Kwan, a second year Biostatistics PhD student, has been named an award recipient of a prestigious National Science Foundation Graduate Research Fellowship Program (GRFP) for 2018.
+Biostatistics PhD program student Brian Kwan was named an award recipient of a prestigious National Science Foundation Graduate Research Fellowship Program (GRFP) for 2018.

-Our first cohort of MS students is anticipated to start in
+The first cohort of MS students starts in

 September 2019 - check out our Biostatistics Graduate Programs